Skip to main content

 — Photo courtesy Wawa Welcome America

-The cornerstone of Independence Day festivities in Philadelphia is always the annual Welcome America festival.
+The cornerstone of Independence Day festivities in Philadelphia is always the annual Wawa Welcome America festival.

 The multi-week celebration commences on Juneteenth and culminates on July Fourth.
-Events in past years have included a parade and festival during the Red, White, & Blue To-Do; a reading of the Declaration of Independence; the country’s largest July Fourth parade; and a headline concert on the Benjamin Franklin Parkway followed by a massive fireworks show above the Philadelphia Art Museum.
+Events in past years have included a parade and festival during the Red, White, & Blue To-Do on July 2, 2026; a reading of the Declaration of Independence; the country’s largest July Fourth parade; and a headline concert on the Benjamin Franklin Parkway followed by a massive fireworks show above the Philadelphia Museum of Art on Independence Day.

 Stay tuned for more about the 2026 iteration of Welcome America.